 - Strictly anti violence (as opposed to occasional violence tolerance of 1st wave)

-- Anti-domination of MRM by traditionalism (which dominated 1st wave);
+- Anti-domination of MRM by traditionalist assumptions (which dominated 1st wave);

 - Anti-domination by partisan politics (1st wave was dominated by right wing sentiment);